Overview

 RIT-T status

-Transgrid is developing a portfolio of system strength solutions to meet our regulatory obligations and to maximise net market benefits.
+The RIT-T process is now complete.
+Transgrid has developed a portfolio of system strength solutions to meet our regulatory obligations and to maximise net market benefits.
 The net benefits delivered by the project are assessed via the Regulatory Investment Test for Transmission (RIT-T) administered by the Australian Energy Regulator (AER).
 The RIT-T is a formal consultation process designed to:

 • Inform stakeholders of the investment need and proposed options to address it